-So far, then, we shall all agree.
-Let us suppose that you are now ready to take the next step.
-That mind of yours is a troublesome thing, after all. • It is able to control the body; it is able to control the senses.
-Is it able to control itself?
-You find it runs all over the place.
-You take up a very difficult book and you want to master that book.
-A good deal depends on your mastering it.
-Perhaps you are going to pass an examination.
-Unless you can master that book in the night-time you will fail and that will throw you back in your career; and you sit down and work at it; your mind wanders: when you want to concentrate on some mathematical problem, you are thinking, you find, of something quite different; your mind goes off and you have to bring it back; and this happens over and over again, and you put your book down and you say: "Oh, I am not in the humor; I cannot do it."
-What sort of a mind is that?
-It won't work when it is wanted, and it can't do what is its special business, because it is not in the humor.
-And then you begin to say: "Why shouldn't I control the mind?"
-And in that very phrase you are asserting something that is higher than the mind-I. "I mean that this mind shall do what I want it to do, and to be fixed on that book."
+the mind?"
+And in that very phrase you are sserting something that is higher than the mind-I "I mean that this mind shall do what I want it to do, and shall be fixed on that book."
 You concentrate your attention; you gather up something which is strong in you, and you fix the mind on that subject and you work at it.
 What is it that has done it?
 It can't be the mind that has done it, which has been running all over the place.
 It is something that is there which is able to master the mind, and train it to that point where it is wanted to work.
 Then you feel: "That is the thing I am going to look for now.
 I have found that the mind is above the senses-I know that; but here is something which is above the mind, and I must go in search of that.
-Perhaps that is the This force that I feel, which masters my vagrant mind, this strength that I find within myself, which groups my wandering thoughts and compels their obedience, what is that?
-That seems to be myself.
+Perhaps that is the soul.
+This force that I feel, which masters my vagrant mind, this strength that I find within myself, which groups my wandering thoughts and compels their obedience, what is that?
+That seeems to be myself.
 I am controlling my mind."
-When that point is reached, and when the habit has been made of the mind being fixed on a thing at order, there will have grown up a very definite consciousness of a something which is behind that mind and masters it, as the mind did the genses, and then the student may think it worth while to take steps to find out what that something is, and then generally he will have to ask somebody who has gone a little further in this than he has: "What is the next step that I ought to take?
-I find something here that is higher than, more than, the mind.
+When that point is reached, and when the habit has been formed, so that the mind can be fixed on a thing at order, there will have grown up a definite consciousness of a something which is behind that mind and masters it, as the mind did the senses, and then the student may think it worth while to take steps to find out what that its foul rule str pr be he something is.
+Generally he will have to somebody who has gone a little further in that than he has: "What is the next step that I ought to take?
+I find something here which is higher than, more than, the mind.
 How am I to find out what it is?"
-And in some book that he reads, or by some one whom he meets who can explain it to him, he learns that there exist certain practices, definite practices-what is called meditation-and by following out those you can develop that consciousness which is higher than the mind.
+And in some book that he reads, or from some one whom he meets who can explain it to him, he learns that there exist certain practices, definite practices-what are called meditation-by following out which one can develop that consciousness which is higher than the mind.